drakhart/ha-super-soco-custom/README.md

 - Last GPS fix time
 - Last warning time* with title and content
 - Last trip time*, distance* and average speed* (requires native tracking history to be enabled; updates every 10 minutes at most)
-- Alarm module voltage and battery percentage
-- Agreement (SIM card validity) start and end time
+- Agreement (SIM card validity) start and end time**
-- Image URLs for both the vehicle and its logo
+- Image URLs for both the vehicle and its logo**
 - Switches to enable/disable native tracking history and push notifications

 *&ast; These entities include extra attributes with more details.*
+*&ast;&ast; These entities may not be available depending on native app support (Super Soco vs Vmoto Soco).*

 ## Known limitations
 - Only one vehicle can be seen by this integration (I'm not lucky enough to own two Super Socos, so I don't know how would that look in the API responses)
-- Vehicle diagnose can't be initiated from this integration, nor the resulting report be shown in HA (AFAIK the API doesn't provide any methods for these)
+- Vehicle diagnose can't be initiated from this integration, nor the resulting report be shown in HA
-- Vehicle model seen by this integration may not match the actual model (the same issue happens in the official app if your alarm module has been replaced with another one intended for a different model)
+- Vehicle model seen by this integration may not match the actual model (the same issue happens in the official app if your ECU has been replaced with another one intended for a different model)
-- Alarm module may always report a voltage level equal to zero (and hence zero battery percentage); the cause remains unknown
+- ECU may always report a voltage level equal to zero (and hence zero battery percentage); the cause remains unknown

 ## Roadmap
 - Increase test coverage
 - Add altitude and reverse geocoding cache
 - Allow speed threshold customization (this is used to filter out unwanted GPS noise when the vehicle is virtually still)
 - Allow update interval customization while the vehicle is powered on (instead of forcing a 5 seconds interval)
-- Allow powering the vehicle on and off remotely (just kidding, AFAIK it can't be done via API!)
+- Add vehicle diagnosis for Vmoto Soco (Super Soco API doesn't support it)
+- Add detailed battery information for Vmoto Soco (Super Soco API doesn't support it)

 ## Contributions are welcome!

-If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)
+If you want to contribute to this project please read the [Contribution guidelines](CONTRIBUTING.md)

 ## Special thanks
 - Members of the [Super Soco - Spain][telegram] Telegram group who helped me testing this.
 Such nice and patient folks!